Polar Bear Cartoon Characters: 12 Cute & Famous

 Maxie the Polar Bear

-Maxie the Polar Bear - Chilly Willy
+Maxie the Polar Bear from Chilly Willy

 From: Chilly Willy (1953)